- Pets are messy — But they don’t have to be! It’s still possible to maintain a clean home with a full family of messy humans and pets.

 - Soft-bristled brush — To help lift any stains before they settle into carpet or upholstery, use a soft-bristled brush and your preferred pet-safe cleaner to scrub the surface.
 Just don’t use a soft-bristled brush to clean up poop, or it can make the stain worse.

-- Pet-safe cleaners — Choose an enzymatic cleaner — one with enzymes designed to break down stains and odors — to clean up urine.
+- Pet-safe cleaners — Choose an enzymatic cleaner, one with enzymes designed to break down stains and odors, to clean up urine.
 Make your own cleaner with 1 tablespoon of dish soap, 1 tablespoon of vinegar, and 2 cups of warm water.
+(Be sure to test a small area of your carpet first to avoid discoloration!)

 - Baking soda — Baking soda is a pet-safe workhorse when it comes to lifting stains and neutralizing odors.